The Universal School

-The Universal School is a chain of international schools located across 40 locations across India.
+The Universal School is a chain of international schools located across over 40 locations across India.
 The education model is a co-educational day and residential schools that provide education for primary with upper primary and secondary.
 The school is associated with International General Certificate of Secondary Education (IGCSE) and is authorized to offer the Cambridge IGCSE exams for grade 10th.
 The school chain has over 40000 students with 15 full-time teachers.

 History

 The universal was established in the early 2000s and is being managed by Jesus Lall.
 In March 2019, the school announced a freeze on fees from grade 1-10 for the next ten years.
 Over time universal has opened 24 schools and colleges around Asia.

 Facilities

 The Universal School has classrooms, large libraries, state-of-the-art computer Laboratories, They also have separate laboratories for physics, chemistry, and biology, transportation.
 The school also has tried few new ideas like having non rectangular classrooms, flexible partitions to move around the class and change the layout.
 They introduced a vermicompost plot for students to help them learn vermiculture.